ZHLRJ/Mesh-Inpainting/README.md

-# Neural MeshImplant: Data-Free Learning for Mesh Repair

 Official implementation of the paper:

-**Neural MeshImplant: Data-Free Learning for Mesh Repair**
+**Data-Free Neural Mesh Inpainting: Preserving Topology and Geometry**

 ---